-About seven in every 10 students rolled themselves out of bed — 15,316 of the district’s 21,501 total enrollment — and spent their Saturday at school, according to district records.
+About three in every 10 students — 15,316 of the district’s 21,501 total enrollment — had an unexcused absence Saturday, according to district records.

 The district is still analyzing attendance figures, but for the sake of expediency, officials provided The Island Packet and The Beaufort Gazette with Saturday’s preliminary numbers, as well as those for the day before to provide context.